SeanDS/zero/docs/analyses/ac/index.rst

 that the matrix is transposed and the right hand side is given a ``1`` in the row corresponding to the chosen noise output node instead of the input.
-This results in the solution ``x`` in the matrix equation ``Ax = b`` instead providing what amounts to the reverse responses between the component component and nodes in the circuit and the chosen noise output node.
+This results in the solution ``x`` in the matrix equation ``Ax = b`` instead providing what amounts to the reverse responses between the component and nodes in the circuit and the chosen noise output node.
 These reverse responses are as a last step multiplied by the noise at each component and node to infer the noise at the noise output node.